bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 });
 ```

-See https://github.com/bucketco/bucket-javascript-sdk/blob/main/packages/tracking-sdk/FEEDBACK.md#manual-feedback-collection for more information on `sendFeedback`
+See https://github.com/bucketco/bucket-javascript-sdk/blob/main/packages/browser-sdk/FEEDBACK.md#manual-feedback-collection for more information on `sendFeedback`

+# Content Security Policy (CSP)

+See https://github.com/bucketco/bucket-javascript-sdk/blob/main/packages/browser-sdk/README.md#content-security-policy-csp for info on using Bucket React SDK with CSP

 # License